Energy-weighted sum rule for nuclear density functional theory: Introduction

-Although the Thouless theorem has been applied widely within the framework of the nuclear DFT, to the best of our knowledge, it has not been proven for the nuclear DFT where the EDF does not correspond to a Hamiltonian operator, and thus the double-commutator expression cannot be justified.
-This includes the case when the EDF is constructed independent of the interactions (such as UNEDF functionals \cite{PhysRevC.82.024313,PhysRevC.85.024304,PhysRevC.89.054314,0954-3899-42-3-034024}).
+Although the Thouless theorem has been applied widely within the framework of the nuclear DFT, to the best of my knowledge it has not been proved for the nuclear DFT where the EDF does not correspond to a Hamiltonian operator, and thus the double-commutator expression cannot be justified.
+This includes the case when the EDF is constructed independently of the interactions (such as UNEDF functionals \cite{PhysRevC.82.024313,PhysRevC.85.024304,PhysRevC.89.054314,0954-3899-42-3-034024}).
 Even the standard Skyrme HFB calculation is not carried out within the two-body and three-body Skyrme effective interaction.
 Prescriptions used in the spin-orbit and tensor functional may break the correspondence with the Hamiltonian.
-The standard Skyrme spin-orbit interaction has a single interaction strength $W_0$ and it determines the isoscalar and isovector coupling constants of the spin-orbit functional.
-In several Skyrme EDFs, additional parameter $b_4'$ is introduced to control the isovector property of the spin-orbit functional \cite{Reinhard1995467}.
+The Skyrme spin-orbit interaction has a single interaction strength $W_0$ and it determines the isoscalar and isovector coupling constants of the spin-orbit functional.
+In several Skyrme EDFs, an additional parameter $b_4'$ is introduced to control the isovector property of the spin-orbit functional \cite{Reinhard1995467}.
 The tensor-density (spin-current density) terms appear from the momentum-dependent $t_1$ and $t_2$ terms of the Skyrme effective interaction even without including the tensor effective interactions ($t_e$ and $t_o$ terms).
 However, because of the complicated treatment of the tensor-density terms in deformed nuclei, the contribution from this term is often neglected except for a few parameter sets such as SLy5 \cite{Chabanat1998231} and SkP \cite{Dobaczewski1984103}.
-Moreover, the existence of the two-body density-dependent term will also lose the connection to the Hamiltonian operator (However the density-dependent force has been shown not to contribute on the Thouless theorem \cite{Bohigas1979267}).
+Moreover, the connection to the Hamiltonian operator is lost by the existence of the two-body density-dependent term (however, it has been shown that the density-dependent force does not contribute in the Thouless theorem \cite{Bohigas1979267}).
 Another issue is the treatment of the pairing interaction.
-Except for the SkP interaction, the pairing interaction used in the standard Skyrme HFB calculation has a simple form and density dependence, and is independent with the particle-hole interaction, while in the mean-field approach starting from an effective interaction, the same interaction should provide the Hartree-Fock potential and pairing potential.
+Except for the SkP interaction, the pairing interaction used in the standard Skyrme HFB calculation has a simple form and density dependence, and is independent of the particle-hole interaction, while in the mean-field approach starting from an effective interaction, the same interaction should provide the Hartree-Fock potential and pairing potential.